-6.3.9.5 Timer IPBus Clock Enable (TMR)-Bit 6
+6.3.9.5 Timer Clock Enable (TMR)-Bit 6

-- 0 = The clock is not provided to the peripheral (the peripheral is disabled) - 1 = Clocks are enabled
+- 0 =The clock is not provided to the Quad Timer module(the Quad Timer module is disabled) - 1 = Clocks to the Quad Timer module are enabled

 This bit field is reserved or not implemented.
 It is read as 0 and cannot be modified by writing.